ljbunoan/hello-world/README.md

 # Question 4: Take a look at the trends in number of clicks per product over time.
 Describe anypatterns that you notice.
 This data can be found in the tracks dataset.

-# Approach part 1: SQL querying
+# Approach part 1: SQL querying (New Relic Exercise LJB Q4 MYSQL)

 Since the data is contained in the Tracks table, I worked under the assumption that the abbrevations (first few characters) in the event column helped highlight the different products (syn, ins, alrt, mtbls, and bynd).